jhlothamer/godot_helper_pack/README.md

 # Godot Helper Pack
-This Godot add-on is a collection of helper scripts and classes.
-It contains the following:
+This Godot Engine add-on is a collection of helper scripts and classes.
+Please see below for a list of classes and utilities for details.

+## How to Install
+1. Download the project zip file and unzip it.
+2. Copy the folder godot_helper_pack\helper_pack_project\addons\godot_helper_pack into the addons folder of your Godot project
+3. Go to the Plugins tab in the Project Settings of your Godot project and enable the GodotHelperPack plugin.

+Now all of the classes and utilities will be available for use.
+Also, after enabling the plugin 3 Autoload Singletons will be registered under the Autoload tab in Project Settings.
+These are Globals, SignalMgr and ServiceMgr.
+Please see their description of these services below.

+## Classes and Utilities

+The Godot Helper Pack contains the following:

 - **Globals** - a singleton for storing global data
 - **SignalMgr**- a singleton for registering signal publishers and subscribers